notangy/AO3lytics/README.md

 AO3_PASSWORD =
 ```

 The script needs these credentials in order to login.
-Then run:
+Then from within the directory run:

-    python3 cly/ao3lytics.py
+    python3 cli/ao3lytics.py

 Pass in optional arguments `--skip_stats` or `--skip_bookmarks` if you want to skip over those steps.